Outbreak Response Plan

 RETURN TO WORK PRACTICES AND WORK RESTRICTIONS FOR EMPLOYEES WITH CONFIRMED OR SUSPECTED COVID-19

-Any employee with confirmed or suspected COVID-19 must be screened by a physician prior to returning to work and meet the criteria as outlined in the above documents.
+Any employee with confirmed or suspected COVID-19 must be screened by a physician prior to returning to work.

 NOTIFYING RESIDENTS, STAFF AND FAMILIES WITH A CONFIRMED CASE OR A “PERSON UNDER INVESTIGATION” FOR COVID-19.